trashtiergames/snaketime/readme.md

 <img alt="LDtk screenshot showing tiles layer" src="/readme-images/ldtk-tiles.png?raw=true">

-And like this in code:
+And like this in json file again, where only tiles are listed that are "part of the dungeon" (i.e. there's no "empty tile" for position 0,0):

 ```
 "levels": [{